spiral/docs/http/cookies.md

 }
 ```

-Attention, CookieManager only provides cookie writing and protection functionality, use InputManager to read cookies from incoming request:
+Attention, `CookieManager` only provides cookie writing and protection functionality, use `InputManager` to read cookie values from incoming request:

 ```php
 dump($this->input->cookies);